cmod31/school-stuff/README.md

 <br>
 <br>
 <br>
-Please help.
-The C# school classes are so boring...
+The C# school classes are so boring